A Guide to Accelerated Reader™

 All quiz scores and progress towards agreed targets are tracked by the teachers and LRC staff.
 They listen to students reading from the books that they have picked and give individual help where it is needed.
 Because students receive regular feedback, teachers are given opportunities to praise and reward students for their continued successes.
 It also gives teachers the chance to discuss with their students what they have been reading and what they would like to move on to next.

 Students are a lot more engaged with their reading and top readers are given bookmarks, posters and certificates.
 Badger Learning has provided the academy with bookmarks and posters and our current range can be viewed here.
 There is now a big culture of reading at Thorp Academy and a record number of students have received reward stamps for passing quizzes at 90% or above.
 Over 2,000 books were borrowed in one-half term!
 Beth, and the AR programme, have created a fantastic reading culture at the academy - “The LRC is used much more for personal reading during social times, as well as during lessons.
 Students are getting used to quizzing regularly and independently outside their AR classes.”

 We at Badger Learning publish a wide range of Hi-Lo books which are levelled by Accelerated Reader™, you can view a list of books at each level here.

 Is Accelerated Reader™ a whole school programme?

 Yes.
 It can be used for specific year groups, as an intervention or as part of a whole school reading approach.
-A successful AR programme requires the provision of sufficient books for pupils to have a choice of titles at each level in order to foster reading for pleasure and progression.
-A whole school approach might include library development, teacher training, allocated time for pupils to read during the school day as well as the monitoring provided by the software.
+A successful AR programme requires the provision of sufficient books for pupils to have a choice of titles at each level to foster reading for pleasure and progression.
+A whole-school approach might include library development, teacher training, allocated time for pupils to read during the school day as well as the monitoring provided by the software.